Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 ---

-## Sindenote: The Dark Forest
+## Sidenote: The Dark Forest

 <img style="margin-top: 10px;margin-bottom: 10px" width="900" src="./img/ink/kurzgesagt.jpg" />

-* **Kurzgesagt** : *Why We Should NOT Look For Aliens - The Dark Forest*
+credit: **Kurzgesagt** : *Why We Should NOT Look For Aliens - The Dark Forest*

+* The Dark Forest theory is (one of) a solution to the Fermi's paradox
+* Great explanation in this episode of the Kurzgesagt

 Notes:
 * Sidenote for the curious
-* Kurzgesagt : Why We Should NOT Look For Aliens - The Dark Forest
-* The Dark Forest theory is (one of) a solution to the Fermi's paradox

 ---